happysheep0719/Sean-s-Cheat-Sheet/system-design/distributed-file-system.md

 - 3 replicas by default
     - 1st replica on local node, local rack or random node
-    - 2nd, 3rd replicas are on the same remote rack
+    - 2nd, 3rd replicas are on the same rack but different data nodes.

 - replica consistency
     - maintained using version number